wei/elevenlabs-packages/packages/react/README.md

 - **clientTools** - object definition for client tools that can be invoked by agent.
 [See below](#client-tools) for details.
 - **overrides** - object definition conversations settings overrides.
 [See below](#conversation-overrides) for details.
 - **textOnly** - whether the conversation should run in text-only mode.
 [See below](#text-only) for details.
-- **onConnect** - handler called when the conversation websocket connection is established.
+- **onConnect** - handler called when the conversation connection is established.
-- **onDisconnect** - handler called when the conversation websocket connection is ended.
+- **onDisconnect** - handler called when the conversation connection has ended.
 - **onMessage** - handler called when a new message is received.
 These can be tentative or final transcriptions of user voice, replies produced by LLM, or debug message when a debug option is enabled.
 - **onError** - handler called when a error is encountered.